Newbury power station: History

 Electricity was sold to customers in 1923 at 9.57 d./kWh for lighting and domestic use, and 3.26 d./kWh for power uses.
 The financial operating summary for the undertaking was as follows:

-In 1937 the Wessex Electricity Company, assumed ownership of several small municipal and company electricity undertakings, including Newbury.
+In 1937 the Wessex Electricity Company assumed ownership of several small municipal and company electricity undertakings, including Newbury.
 The Wessex company was founded in 1927 to distribute electricity across south-west England.
 It aimed to modernise, rationalise and integrate the distribution networks of its constituent companies.
-Its share capital was wholly owned by Edmondson's Electricity Corporation Limited.
+Its share capital was wholly owned by Edmundsons Electricity Corporation.

 The water wheels and gas engines were decommissioned and replaced with diesel engine sets.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
-6 c.
+6. c.
 54).
 The Newbury electricity undertaking was abolished, ownership of Newbury power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Newbury electricity undertaking were transferred to the Southern Electricity Board (SEB).

 Newbury power station closed in about 1970.